xuanx1/parsonsThesis-xuan/README.md

 “Open Train Project.”
 Travegeo.
 Accessed March 5, 2024, https://travegeo.com/articles/open-train-project/.

 OpenAI.
 ChatGPT, version GPT-4.
 March 18, 2025.
 Used for refining sentence structure and checking grammar. https://chat.openai.com.

+    Thesis Advisor

+    **Daniel Sauter**

+    Submitted in partial fulfillment of the requirements for the degree of Master of Science in Data Visualization at Parsons School of Design.

+    New York, May ‘25